 The entire process is handled by certified technicians who manage everything from site preparation and electrical work to fuel line connections and final testing.
 We believe in clear communication, so you’ll always know what’s happening and what to expect next.
 Our goal is to make your residential standby generator installation as smooth as possible, ensuring your system is set up for safe, automatic operation for years to come.
 We take care of securing permits and coordinating inspections, so you don’t have to worry about the details.
 This comprehensive approach means you get a turnkey solution without the stress of managing multiple contractors or navigating complex local regulations.
 Let’s walk through the key phases of a typical installation so you can see just how seamless it can be.

-The Initial Consultation and Site Assessment
+Step 1: The Initial Consultation and Walk-Through

 The first step is a thorough on-site consultation.
 One of our experts will visit your home to understand your specific power needs and assess your property.
 We’ll discuss which essential circuits you want to back up, from your refrigerator and HVAC system to home office equipment.
 We then evaluate potential locations for the generator, considering local codes, noise levels, and proximity to fuel and electrical lines.
 This assessment ensures we recommend the right size Generac generator and find the perfect spot for it, making the actual installation day go off without a hitch.